 21. Gusto

-Gusto is a cloud-based HR system that automates payroll while also integrating with benefits like health insurance and pensions.
+Gusto is a cloud-based HR system that automates payroll and integrates with benefits like health insurance and pensions.
 This way, businesses can manage everything in one place.

-However, Gusto mainly serves U.S. businesses and doesn’t offer full payroll services in the Philippines.
+However, Gusto mainly serves U.S. businesses and doesn’t offer complete payroll services in the Philippines.
 Still, it helps U.S. companies hire and pay international workers, including those in the Philippines.

 - Tax Filing and Compliance